 Salinas Baker was a finalist in the Breakwater Review’s 2021 Fiction Contest.
 Her fiction has appeared in The Coachella Review and Solstice Literary Magazine.
 She was nominated for the PEN/ Robert Dau prize for debut writers.

-I’m a trilingual writer and public radio producer living in Brooklyn.
-I was awarded the highly competitive Kroc Fellowship at NPR in 2012.
-Since then I have reported pieces for NPR’s flagship programs, Marketplace, PRI’s The World, Latino USA well as a number of podcasts including Life of the Law and the Slack Variety Pack.
-I have a B.A. in Economics with a special concentration in Francophone Studies from Columbia University.
-I’m pursing my MFA in Creative Writing from The Writer’s Foundry at St. Joseph’s College.
-I was one of the founding producers of the Texas Standard and I helped re-launch NPR’s Latino USA as a full-hour show.
-I was a founding producer of the personalized radio start-up 60dB where I reported original stories and helped publishers bring their print pieces to audio life.
-Our company was acquired by Google in 2017, where took a break from full-time radio production to re-imagined the future of radio.
-I managed the Google Podcasts creator program in partnership with PRX for two years.
+She was awarded the highly competitive Kroc Fellowship at NPR and has reported hundreds of sound-rich pieces for NPR’s flagship programs, Marketplace, PRI’s The World, Latino USA and popular podcasts including Life of the Law and the Slack Variety Pack.
+Salinas Baker was one of the founding producers of the Texas Standard and helped re-launch NPR’s Latino USA as a full-hour show.
+She was was a founding producer of the personalized radio start-up 60dB where she reported original stories and helped publishers bring their print pieces to audio life.
+When the company was acquired by Google in 2017, Salinas Baker took a break from full-time radio production to re-imagine the future of radio. she managed the Google Podcasts creator program in partnership with PRX.

-Now I am a Senior Producer for Podcasts at ABC News, the home of Start Here, the Dropout and other award-winning podcasts.
+Along with being a published fiction writer, Salinas Baker is a Senior Producer for Podcasts at ABC News, the home of Start Here, The Dropout and other award-winning journalism and lifestyle podcasts.

 Want to know more?
-Browse through the top menu to learn more about my writing, my journalism and my activism.
+Browse through the top menu to learn more about her writing, journalism and activism.